 Grade does not transfer

 You don’t have to get a perfect score on the test, you just have to pass it.
-Your college only knows if you passed, not your exact score, and some tests allow you to get as low as a 65% and still pass.
+Your college only knows if you passed, not your exact score.
+Some tests allow you to get as low as a 65% and still pass.
 If you’re nervous taking a certain class and think it will affect your GPA, consider taking a CLEP exam.
 It’s worth noting the transfer credits do not hurt your GPA, though they don’t help it either since no grade is transferred in.

 Accessibility-tested study resources

 I used Quizlet a lot when preparing for my test because it has so many resources.
 Users can study flashcards, take practice quizzes and tests, and even play games in order to study infomation.
 Many CLEP exams have study sets available on Quizlet, or users can create their own.
-Read my review of Quizlet and how I use it here.

 College Board practice questions